What does Client Diversity refer to?

 The dashboard is active after the start and visualizes the metrics of Nimbus (compiled with -d:libp2p_agents_metrics -d:KnownLibP2PAgents=nimbus,lighthouse,lodestar,prysm,teku) using Prometheus.

 The numbers reflect active and “good” nodes, not only connection attempts.
-The published numbers are the result of one node using one of the 5 clients on the network dedicated to collecting this data.
-While it is hard to give a specific error range, we are certain, that our published numbers should give you an estimation about the weekly Ethereum main net production client distribution.
+It should be considered, that the published numbers are the result of only one node, using only one (Nimbus) of the clients on the network, dedicated to collecting this data.
+While it is hard to give a specific error range, we are certain, that our published numbers should give you some estimation about the weekly Ethereum main net production client distribution.

-For our graph we gather the number of responding nodes over one week (From Friday to Friday), take the average and round the number up for better visualization & publish them every Friday.
+For our graph we gather the number of responding nodes over one week (From Friday to Friday), take the average and round the number up for better visualization to publish them every Friday.
+We invite you to collect your own data to the benefit for all network participants.
 We’d love to see other people’s results to compare numbers!